Flawless Physio Logo

 There are four main causes of Hoffa’s fat pad impingement: biomechanics, repeated hyperextension in sport, acute hyperextension with an injury, and direct trauma.

-With biomechanics, the fat pad is more susceptible to being pinched if there is excessive movement of the knee into extension (straightening of the knee), such as with hypermobility.
+Biomechanics: the fat pad is more susceptible to being pinched if the knee is excessively moved into extension (straightening of the knee), such as with hypermobility.
 Therefore, these individuals are more at risk of this condition.
 Also, patella mal-tracking has been linked with Hoffa fat pad impingement, especially in younger patients (Subhawong et al., 2010).

-Other reasons for excessive knee extension may include a previous injury to the knee’s ligaments.
-Damage to ligaments can cause poor control of movements of the knee, such as knee extension.
+Excessive knee extension may include a previous injury to the knee’s ligaments.
+Damage to ligaments can cause poor control of knee movements, such as knee extension.
 Repeated compression of the fat pad can cause damage, inflammation, and potentially scar tissue formation.
 Hoffa fat pad scarring can be seen as a result of injury and subsequent insufficiency of the ACL ligament.
 (Draghi et al., 2016)

 Other sports can have a greater risk of hyperextension injuries.
 These tend to be sports where the foot is fixed to the ground, but the body can continue moving.
 Any sports where studded shoes are worn, such as football or skiing, are examples of this, as well as dancing.